CrucibleSDS/k8s-geddes/README.md

 # Secrets

 Because Geddes does not have secrets management, secrets are created on the Geddes Rancher dashboard.
 Please read the [base manifests](https://github.com/CrucibleSDS/k8s-base) for information on how to configure secrets.

+# S3

+Crucible requires the use of an S3 bucket to store the original PDF documents.
+[Geddes S3-compatible storage](https://www.rcac.purdue.edu/knowledge/geddes/storage#object_storage) is used for this purpose.
+Because the normal endpoint, s3-prod.geddes.rcac.purdue.edu, is not available outside the Purdue campus network (users should be able to download documents directly from the bucket), an `ExternalName` `Service` and `Ingress` are created to expose the Crucible bucket.
+These manifests are in `bucket/`.

 # Bases